-What kind of climates does marijuana like?
+What kind of climates does cannabis like?

 Where are you likely to find wild cannabis?

 In general, it is safe to say that there are probably wild cannabis plants growing all over the world.
 A lot of them may be unrecognizable to most people because it is a smaller, bushier hemp plant.
-However, there are known to be fields of marijuana plants in certain parts of the world, because their climate allows the plant to grow quickly and strongly.
+However, there are known to be fields of cannabis plants in certain parts of the world, because their climate allows the plant to grow quickly and strongly.
 In general, those places which experience warmer, more tropical climates are the home of most of the wild weed growing in the world.

 When is a good time to go wild weed hunting?